CRIME IS LOWER TODAY THAN WHEN MOST PARENTS WERE GROWING UP

 Abductions in perspective:

-Number of children killed each year by family members and acquaintances: About 1000
+Number of children killed each year by their family members and acquaintances: About 1000

 Number of children abducted in “stereotypical kidnappings” (kidnapped by a stranger for ransom or for sexual purposes and/or transported away) in 1999, the most recent year for which we have statistics: 115.

-Number of those children killed by their abductor: About 50.
+Number of children killed by their abductor: About 50.